 Botnet hackers create networks of infected devices, known as "botnets," which they control remotely.

-These botnets can be used to carry out large-scale attacks, such as DDoS (Distributed Denial of Service) attacks, spam campaigns, and spreading malware.
+These botnets can carry out large-scale attacks, such as DDoS (Distributed Denial of Service) attacks, spam campaigns, and spreading malware.

 By harnessing the power of numerous infected devices, botnet hackers can cause significant damage to targeted systems.